Pancraes/Pancraes/README.md

 ### Hi there 👋

-🔭 I’m a (soon-to-be) Computer Science major at the University of Toronto!
-(BCs)
+🔭 I’m a Computer Science major at the University of Toronto!
+(BSc)